Azure-Samples/azure-search-openai-demo-java/README.md

 7. After running `./app/start.ps1` or `./app/start.sh` you get `"Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.10.1:compile (default-compile) on project myproject: Fatal error compiling: invalid target release: 17"`.
 It means you are not using JDK 17 but a previous version.
 Be sure to set the `JAVA_HOME` env variable to your Java 17 installation directory and update your `PATH` env variable to have the Java 17 bin folder as the first occurrence amongst the listed directories.
 More info [here](https://learn.microsoft.com/en-us/java/openjdk/install)
 8. After running `./app/start.sh` on Ubuntu 16.04 or later, the first time you try to create a virtual environment with Python 3.6, Python 3.7, Python 3.8 or Python 3.9, you'll get the following error `"The virtual environment was not created successfully because ensurepip is not available"`.
 Just follow the hint provided in the error message and run `apt-get install python3-venv` to install the missing packages.
 More info [here](https://www.softwarepragmatism.com/cannot-create-a-python-virtual-environment-on-ubuntu-ensurepip-is-not-available)
 9. While running `azd up` in VS Code Remote Containers you got this error `"..
 Maven: failed finding mvnw in repository path: exec: /azure-search-openai-demo-java/app/backend/mvnw: permission denied "`.
 Run `chmod +x ./azure-search-openai-demo-javaapp/backend/mvnw` to fix it and rerun `azd up`.
+10. Github App CI pipeline might fail in some scenarios where the provisioned App Service instance doesn't have "Basic Auth Publishing Credentials" enabled in your subscription.
+To fix it, you can go to your App Service instance in Azure Portal, click on "Settings/Configuration(Panel)->General Settins (Tab)" and flag to ON the "Basic Auth Publishing Credentials" checkbox group.
+Or you can run the following azd cli commands:

+    ```
+    az resource update --resource-group <resource-group> --name ftp --namespace Microsoft.Web --resource-type basicPublishingCredentialsPolicies --parent sites/<site-name> --set properties.allow=true
+    az resource update --resource-group <resource-group> --name scm --namespace Microsoft.Web --resource-type basicPublishingCredentialsPolicies --parent sites/<site-name> --set properties.allow=true
+    ```
+    For more details see this [issue](https://github.com/Azure-Samples/azure-search-openai-demo-java/issues/7).